tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

 # Get to know your accountability buddy

-This practice challenge will help you get familiar with `git`, and also help you get to know your accountability buddy a bit better.
+This practice exercise will help you get familiar with `git`, and also help you get to know your accountability buddy a bit better.

 ## Part A: Create questions for your accountability buddy